loulou761001/TripleA-modding-tools/README.md

 ```

 In order to change your data, you have to open index.vue or owners.vue (located in the pages folder) with the text editor of your choice, and replace all the lines in 'DataText' with the ones from your connection maker.
+You can also change the displayed factions in the owner.vue file.